SWIMMING POOL ACCIDENTS

 Blunt force trauma to the head, neck, and spine

-Blunt-force trauma injuries can be very serious and even fatal.
+Blunt-force trauma injuries can be severe and even fatal.

 These injuries often occur in a high-impact collision when a swimmer strikes their head, neck, or spine against a hard surface, usually the pool deck or bottom of the pool.